Fredonia, New York: Other mentions

-In the 1933 film Duck Soup starring the Marx Brothers, the fictional name of the country "Freedonia" was used.
-The name came from the railroad stop Dunkirk-Fredonia on the New York to Chicago route.
-Groucho liked the name.

 In his book Houses from Books, Daniel D. Reiff subjects Fredonia's housing stock to a detailed analysis.
 Fredonia is used as a model for the influence of pattern books, catalogs and journals on the style of houses in the whole United States.
 Reiff chose Fredonia because he himself lived there and conducted a survey of the style of all 2,239 houses in 1984.
 Moreover, historically there were only a few losses of houses.